- Understand when it makes sense to refinance.

 Read the Bills.com article about Reasons to Refinance and Not Refinance Your Home, to learn more.

-2. What do I Need to Get a Refinance Loan?
+2. What do I Need to Qualify for a Refinance Loan?

 Read the Bills.com resource 4 Key Questions Refinance Lenders Want Answered in Your Refinance Application, to learn more.